cramis1/Marclock-with-CGM-weather/README.md

     - If you are using **Dexcom Share** - you **must** enter your login and password.
 If you are outside the U.S.A., then select "International (Not in USA)".
    - Select whether you would like to manually set the BG settings or have the watchface use the setting from xdrip/spike/nightscout
    - Select whether you would like to have the watch not provide alerts if you are not wearing the watch.
    - Select how many minutes you would like to have the watch snooze an alert, when you select snooze for an alert.
-Note that **Snooze** is for how many minuites you set, while **Mute** is for **4 hours**.
+Note that **Snooze** is for how many minutes you set, while **Mute** is for **4 hours**.
    - Select whether you would like to have the watchface turn off any current Snooze or Mute timers if your BG goes back in range.
    - Select whether you would like to have an alert pop-up if there is no signal for 30 mintues.
 Note that this alert will **only appear after the first 30 minutes**.
    - Select whether you would like to disable all alerts (except very low)